Home Fedora How to install GNOME shell extensions in Fedora

 Installing GNOME Tweaks

-Step 3) After installation is complete, go ahead and check it in the “Activities” menu.
+Step 3) After installation, check it in the “Activities” menu.
 It should get registered as “Tweaks.”

 Launch Tweaks